Differentially Private Boxplots: A differentially private boxplot

 respectively.
-To elaborate, the role of the minimum and the maximum of the dataset in a traditional boxplot is played by the estimated extreme quantiles $\tilde\psi_{c/\sqrt{n}}$ and $\tilde\psi_{1-c/\sqrt{n}}$.
-Given that estimated extreme quantiles are more variable than the estimated inner quantiles, we set a given whisker equal to its associated extreme quantile only when that quantile is at least $\lambda_n\times $100\% shorter than the quantity based on the noisy interquartile range.
-We take $\lambda_n=n^{-1/4}$ and c=$1/20$.
-Several others were tested in simulation, see Appendix \ref{app:sim-params}.
-Note that we use the unbounded algorithm because \texttt{JointExp} (and, by consequence, \texttt{PrivateQuantile} and \texttt{ApproxQuantile}) are inconsistent for estimating quantiles that satisfy $q_n=O(1/n)$, see Lemma \ref{lem::JE-inc}.
+To elaborate, the role of the minimum and the maximum of the dataset in a traditional boxplot is played by the estimated extreme quantiles $\tilde\psi_{1/n}$ and $\tilde\psi_{1}$.
+Given that estimated extreme quantiles are more variable than the estimated inner quantiles, we add a buffer $\lambda_n$ to account for this.
+Specifically, we take the upper whisker equal to the extreme quantile $\tilde\psi_{1}$ when $\tilde\psi_{1}$ is $(\lambda_n\times $100)\% smaller than $1.5$ times the $\tilde \iqr$.
+An analogous procedure is done for the lower whisker.
+In simulation, we take $\lambda_n=n^{-1/4}$, see also Appendix \ref{app:sim-params}.

-A traditional boxplot also plots the observations which lie above and below the upper and lower whiskers, respectively.
+The boxplot includes the observations that lie above and below the upper and lower whiskers, respectively.
 We cannot release such data points under the constraints of differential privacy.
-Instead, we plot a noisy version of the number of points above $\tilde u$, denoted $\tilde o_u$ and below $\tilde \ell$, denoted $\tilde o_l$.
+Instead, we plot a noisy version of the number of points above $\tilde u$, denoted $\tilde o_u$ and below $\tilde \ell$, denoted $\tilde o_\ell$.
 These are generated via the Laplace mechanism, where it is easy to see that the count of observations above or below a threshold has global sensitivity 1.
 Lastly, we attribute less privacy budget for computing the outliers, as we deem these values to be of less interest than the box itself.
 We assign each noisy outlyingness number a privacy budget of $\epsilon/16$.
-Together, these seven values make up the differentially private boxplot.
-See Figure \ref{fig:real_data_nights} for an example of the proposed private boxplot.
-The algorithm, which we call \texttt{DPBoxplot} is summarized in Algorithm \ref{alg:difbp}.
+Together, these seven values make up the differentially private boxplot: $\tilde B(\mathbf{X}_n,\epsilon)=\tilde B(\hat\nu,\epsilon)=(\tilde o_{\ell},\tilde\ell,\tilde\xi_{1/4},\tilde\xi_{1/2},\tilde\xi_{3/4},\tilde u,\tilde o_{u})$.
+The algorithm, which we call \texttt{DPBoxplot}, is summarized in Algorithm \ref{alg:difbp}, see also, Figure \ref{fig:dpboxplot}.
+It follows from sequential composition that \texttt{DPBoxplot} is $\epsilon$-differentially private.

-\begin{remark}[On the tuning parameters] Our algorithm contains several tuning parameters, which were chosen via simulation.
-That is, we chose a $O(n^{-1/2})$ quantile, rather than a $O(n^{-1})$ quantile, the constant $c=1/20$ and $\lambda_n=n^{-1/4}$, which showed the best performance in our simulation study.
-See Appendix \ref{app:sim-params} for simulation results concerning the tuning parameters. \end{remark}
+Note that the time and space complexities of \texttt{DPBoxplot} are given by the maximum of those of the differentially private quantile algorithms \texttt{unbounded} and \texttt{JointExp}.
+For example, an \texttt{unbounded} quantile can be generated in linear time \citep{Durfee2023}.

 \RestyleAlgo{ruled}